elamaran619/amazon-quicksight-user-guide/doc_source/managing-users.md

 ## Deleting a User Account<a name="delete-a-user-account"></a>

 User accounts can be deleted by either an AWS administrator or an Amazon QuickSight administrator\.
 Deleting a user account works the same in both the Standard and Enterprise editions of Amazon QuickSight\.

-However, for Enterprise edition you must first deactivate the user account\.
+Deleting a user account removes or transfers their resources\.
+In Enterprise edition, the network administrator can temporarily deactivate a user account by removing it from the network group that has access to Amazon QuickSight\.
+If a user is deleted, but not deactivated, that user can still access Amazon QuickSight as a new user\.
 For more information about deactivating an Enterprise user account, see [Deactivating Enterprise User Accounts](managing-users-enterprise.md#deactivate-user-groups-enterprise)\.

 Use the following procedure to delete a user account\.